 Consider Out-of-State Closing Logistics

-Perhaps the most difficult aspect of selling a Los Angeles when you live out of state is the final stage in the process: closing.
+Perhaps the most difficult aspect of selling a Riverside when you live out of state is the final stage in the process: closing.
 So you’ll need to consider the logistics of closing, especially since many attorneys will require your presence at closing.

 If you live only a short drive away, that’s no real problem.
 But if it means buying an expensive plane ticket and taking time off from work, you may need to find people who are more flexible.